PritamMishra999/Automated_Report_Generation/README.md

 iii) Integrating advanced ML models or statistical tests iv) Changing the report layout or export format (e.g., switch from PDF to Word)

-🤝 Contributing

-Contributions, bug reports, and suggestions are welcome!
-Feel free to fork the repo, create a new branch, and submit a pull request.

 📜 License

 This project is licensed under the MIT License — see the LICENSE file for details.